ImportFromWeb is the easiest way to start scraping data from any website. Find out how you can start filling your new

 The shake option is just a way to tell Google Sheets that the function definition has changed and that it has to recalculate.
 It doesn’t matter if the value is TRUE or FALSE.
 What matters instead is that it goes from one state to another.

 Note that shake does not necessarily fetch the latest data from the target page.
 It tries beforehand to retrieve the cached data.
-If the cache is too old (more than 24 hours) or the function displayed an error, then it fetches the target page.
+If the cache is too old (more than 24 hours) or the function displayed an error, then it will fetch the target page.